rharen11/rharen11/README.md

 </div>

 ### I'm a pharmacist turned full stack software engineer.
-I'm exploring both front and backend technologies, there's so much to explore in both arenas!
-I'm especially passionate about research and pharmaceutical development. :pill: :syringe: :satellite:
+I'm partial to both front and backend technologies, there's so much to explore in both arenas!
+I'm particularly passionate about research and pharmaceutical development, as well. :pill: :syringe: :satellite:
 <br>
 <details>